adejonghm/wikinotes/k8s_notes.md

 Which best describes a taint?

 > *Answer:* A description of a node that can be used for filtering and selection

+### ConfigMaps

+Is an API object used to store non-confidential data in key-value pairs, and configuration for other objects to use.
+Pods can consume **ConfigMaps** as environment variables, command-line arguments, or as configuration files in a volume.
+A ConfigMap allows you to decouple environment-specific configuration from your container images without compiling these configurations inside the container images, so that your applications are easily portable.